Image

 Celebrating 70 Years Since Eisenhower’s Presidency

-Can I count on you to make a gift in honor of the 70th anniversary of President Eisenhower’s inauguration?
+So that is why I must ask, can I count on you to make a gift in honor of the 70th anniversary of the Eisenhower Administration?

 Currently ranked 5th in the C-SPAN Presidential Historian Survey, Ike’s reputation and status continues to rise.
 And, because of people like you, my grandfather’s legacy of leadership is celebrated and shared.
 As the Eisenhower Foundation strives to impart Ike’s wisdom on today’s Americans, the truth remains that there is far more that needs to be done to secure the legacy of President Eisenhower and The Greatest Generation.